microsoft/onnxruntime/onnxruntime/python/tools/tensorrt/perf/README.md

 - **benchmark_fail_xxxx.csv**: Lists all the models that fail to be inferenced by TensorRT/CUDA.
 - **benchmark_success_xxxx.csv**: Lists all the models that can be successfully inferenced by TensorRT/CUDA, as well as other related metrics.
 - **benchmark_latency_xxxx.csv**: Lists all the models with inference latecy of TensorRT/CUDA and TensorRT Float32/Float16 performance gain compared with CUDA.
-- **benchmark_ratio_xxxx.csv**: List how much and percentage of model operators are run by TensorRT and what percentage of execution time is running on TensorRT.
+- **benchmark_ratio_xxxx.csv**: List how much and percentage of model operators that are run by TensorRT and what percentage of execution time is running on TensorRT.
-- **benchmark_system_info_xxxx.csv**: includes CUDA version, TensorRT version, CPU information and Onnxruntime version.
+- **benchmark_system_info_xxxx.csv**: includes CUDA version, TensorRT version and CPU information.

 Thoese metrics will be shown on the standard output as well.